ha7ilm/csdr/README.md

 Operation is the same as with `shift_math_cc`.
 Internally, this function uses a look-up table (LUT) to recall the values of the sine function (for the first quadrant).
 The higher the table size is, the smaller the phase error is.

+	shift_addfast_cc <rate>

+Operation is the same as for `shift_math_cc`.

+Internally, this function uses a NEON-accelerated algorithm on capable systems, so it is advised to use this one on ARM boards.

+	shift_unroll_cc <rate>

+Operation is the same as for `shift_math_cc`.

+This uses a modified algoritm that first stores a vector of sine and cosine values for given phase differences.

+The loop in this function unrolls quite well if compiled on a PC.
+It was the fastest one on an i7 CPU during the tests.

 	decimating_shift_addition_cc <rate> [decimation]